This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Crypto borrowing in Compound Finance

-In order to take a loan out on Compound protocol, borrowers would first need to deposit funds (collateral) to cover their loan.
-The Compound protocol ensures that loans taken out of the liquidity pools are overcollateralized.
+To take a loan out on Compound protocol, borrowers first need to deposit funds (collateral) to cover their loan.
+The Compound protocol makes sure that loans taken out of the liquidity pools are overcollateralized.

-After depositing their collateral, borrowers get "Borrowing Power" in the form of cTokens, which is required to take loans from the Compound liquidity pools.
-The Borrowing Power determines how much loan a borrower can take from a pool at any given time.
-This ensures the safety of the liquidity pools as borrowers are the only party who would take a loss from not paying back the loan.
+After depositing their collateral, borrowers get what's called "borrowing power" in the form of cTokens, which is required to take loans from the Compound liquidity pools.
+The borrowing power determines the size of the loan a borrower can take from a pool at any given time.
+This preserves the safety of the liquidity pools, as borrowers are the only party who'd take a loss from not paying back the loan.

 Interest rates in Compound Finance

-Compound protocol rewards lenders with its native cTokens instead of the underlying assets they initially deposited.
-These rewards are based on two factors: the number of cTokens the lender has in their wallet and a fluctuating interest rate that is dependent on the available supply of that asset.
+The Compound protocol rewards lenders with its native cTokens instead of the underlying assets they initially deposited.
+These rewards are based on two factors: the number of cTokens the lender has in their wallet and a fluctuating interest rate that's dependent on the available supply of that asset.

 The Open Price Feed contract of the Compound protocol aggregates the interest rate of supported assets using their live exchange rates.
 The more liquidity a particular token has, the lower the interest rate generated.
 The algorithmic interest rates on the Compound protocol can reach up to 15%.